 Vermouth was first produced by the Cinzano family in Turin, Italy in 1757.
 Back then it was mainly used for medical purposes.
 It was only after Martini & Rossi, the now international top-selling brand, started production in 1863 that vermouth became an accepted aperitif.

 Most vermouths are produced in France or Italy.
 The most known brands are the Italian Martini & Rossi and Cinzano.
 The French brands Noilly Prat and Dolin are also household names in cocktail circles.

 Even if the amount used may be next to nothing, the vermouth is an important ingredient in many cocktails.
 The dry vermouth is best known for its use in the cocktail Dry Martini.
 As a matter a fact it is not only an ingredient in a Dry Martini, it has also lent its name to the famous cocktail.
 This is typical for vermouths faith; in a very dry martini, there is almost no trace of vermouth, yet the name sticks.

 The sweet vermouth is maybe most famous as an ingredient in the cocktail Negroni.
 Sweet vermouth can also be served as an aperitif with ice.

 Cinzano makes a great orange based vermouth called Cinzano Orancio.
 This makes a great aperitif served in a tumbler with ice and an orange wedge.
 Martini Rosso can be served in the same way.

-Thanks to the renewed interest for gin, there is more and more new and exciting vermouths hitting the shelves.
+Thanks to the renewed interest for gin, there are more and more new and exciting vermouths hitting the shelves.
 If you are willing to pay a bit more, there are more and more options.

 Be aware that an opened vermouth will deteriorate over time.
 Opened bottles should be consumed within three months.
-You can prolong the life of your vermouth by using a vacuum cork like you would do with wine.
+You can prolong the life of your vermouth by using a vacuum cork as you would do with wine.